 2. State the hotel's location from major demand generators

-Let your followers and potential guests know how close you are to certain demand generators in the local area.
-For example, if your hotel is located in Hollywood and only a few blocks away from the Hollywood Walk of Fame, mention this in your comment.
-Retweet a high quality photo of the Walk of Fame and add something like “Our hotel is only 3 short blocks away!”
-This let’s travelers who are interested in staying close to this attraction know, and they may consider your hotel when they book their stay in Hollywood.
+Let your followers and potential guests know how close you are to specific demand generators in the local area.
+If you 'relocated in Hollywood and only a few blocks from the Hollywood Walk of Fame, mention this in your comment.
+Retweet a high-quality photo of the Walk of Fame and add something like, "Our hotel is only three short blocks away!"
+This lets travelers who are interested in staying close to this attraction know, and they may consider your hotel when they book their stay in Hollywood.

 3. Interact with the local area